• Instagram

 For the chocolate chunks, use a large knife to chop the solid chocolate bar up into chunks whatever size you'd like for your recipe.

-Green chocolate chunks in a jar.
+A close up of chopped green chocolate chunks in a jar.

 For the chocolate chips, bend the silicone mat to help you pull the chips off.

-This matcha chocolate chip cookie recipe is a favorite, but matcha chips work well in loaf cakes, muffins, brownies, puddings, granola bars, pancakes, and many more fun recipes!
+Need ways to use your matcha chips? matcha chocolate chip cookie recipe is a favorite, but matcha chips work well in loaf cakes, muffins, brownies, puddings, granola bars, pancakes, and many more fun recipes!

-Green chocolate chips in a small jar.
+A side view of green chocolate chips in a small glass jar.

 Craving more matcha chocolate recipes?